mpschr/mutex/README.md

 # MutEx
-a simple algorithm to estimate the significance of a mutual exclusive pattern or co-occurrence
+Algorithm to estimate the significance of a mutual exclusive pattern or co-occurrence

 ![the MutEx algorithm](mutex-algorithm.png)